XternA/income-generator/README.md

 ## Getting Started 🚥
 ### Prerequisite 📦
-**The tool configures and runs everything in a containerised virtualised environment isolated from the host.**
+**The tool configures and runs everything in a containerized virtualized environment isolated from the host.**

-- Works best on a 64-bit machine, though it is still possible to run it under a 32-bit operating system (OS), but will will come with certain performance limitations, specifically with lower memory availability.
+- Works best on a 64-bit machine, though it is still possible to run it under a 32-bit operating system (OS), but will come with certain performance limitations, specifically with lower memory availability.
 - A minimum of 4GB would be best recommended to ensure the most resource available and for future expansions.
 - The stack requires a more recent version of **Docker**  which bundles **Compose** for orchestrating and running containers.
-- For ARM architecture devices, such as Raspberry Pi, Apple Silicon etc, will be required to install an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture on ARM.
+- For ARM architecture devices, such as Raspberry Pi, Apple Silicon, etc, will be required to install an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture on ARM.
 This can be easily enabled via the Docker container which injects it directly.
 - For Windows, [**WSL2**](https://learn.microsoft.com/en-us/windows/wsl/install) and [**Winget**](https://learn.microsoft.com/en-us/windows/package-manager) will be required.

 Check the [**Prerequisites**](../../wiki/Prerequisites#arm-devices) section for emulation layer setup.